-Excellent surf/cartwheel hole.
+Nice surf holes.
 Flat shelf rocks on both side of the creek for resting and spectating.
 Eddys on both sides.
-Best between 3.5 and 5.0 feet.
-Does have some shallow areas, so stay in the sweet spot or throw some blast wheels.
-Located at the end of the first bluffs on river right, just before the creek narrows and enters the gorge.
-Don't wear yourself out cause lots more to come!
+Located at the end of the first bluffs on river right, just before the creek narrows and enters the meat of the gorge.

 Fun double ledge drop

 Small 2-3 foot ledge, but watch the hydraulic at medium to high water levels.